roozgit/webdosa/README.md

 activated.
 After this action, When the user moves the selection around, the corresponding widget also shows the *extent* of values within that selection.

-2. To reverse filtering direction, the user can click on the small screwdriver icon below the widget (note that this only works if the widget has been already activated).
-After this action, it is the widget that controls the detail; when the user moves the selection around in the detail, only nodes that satisfy the created filters are picked up and added to the selection.
+2. If the user brushes again in the same widget, reverse filtering is activated.
+After this action, moving the layer selection in the detail window will only pick up the nodes that the fixed filter allows.
+The user becomes aware of this situation because a small screwdriver icon below the widget changes its color to the designated color of the layer.

 3. The user can click on the close icon (X) to remove the filtering from the widget.